Ananya01Agrawal/Real-estate-Booking-Website/README.md

-Alpha Estate is a modern real estate web application built with the MERN (MongoDB, Express.js, React, Node.js) stack.
-It provides a platform for users to search, list, and explore various properties, whether for sale or rent.
+Homyz is a modern real estate web application built with the MERN (MongoDB, Express.js, React, Node.js) stack.
+It provides a platform for users to search, list, book,  and explore various properties, whether for sale or rent.
 The application offers a user-friendly interface, advanced search options, and a seamless user experience.